Skip to main content

 • Rocco Nung, Mark Poynton at Caister Hall

-The Graduate Awards are sponsored by organisations including The London Meat Co, Oranka, Savoy Educational Trust, Reynolds, Meiko UK, and Essential Cuisine.
-Other supporters include City and Guilds, Robert Welch, James Knight of Mayfair, the Worshipful Company of Cooks, CCE London Ltd, University of West London, Lakeland Dairies, Grande Cuisine, The Caterer, Maldon Salt, NOWAH, Daregal Gourmet, TUGO, HIT Training and Belazu.
+The Graduate Awards are sponsored by The London Meat Co, Oranka, Savoy Educational Trust, Reynolds, Meiko UK, Essential Cuisine, City and Guilds, Robert Welch, James Knight of Mayfair, the Worshipful Company of Cooks, CCE London Ltd, University of West London, Lakeland Dairies, Grande Cuisine, The Caterer, Maldon Salt, NOWAH, Daregal Gourmet, TUGO, HIT Training and Belazu.

 Latest Graduate Awards News